The 2018 SeaGL CFP is open for business!

 Don’t let that stop you from proposing!
 You can’t win a race you don’t even run, so click here to propose a talk.

 Want to propose a talk but want feedback on your idea, proposal wording, talk title or just on how to deal with nerves?
-The speaker committee is running weekly office hours during the CFP.
+The speaker committee is running CFP office hours during the CFP.
 We’ll do everything possible to help you be successful with your proposal and presentation.
 Office hour times:

 All office hours are held in the